hl7au/au-fhir-core/input/pagecontent/comparison.md

 </table>

 #### International Patient Access
 [International Patient Access 1.0.0](https://hl7.org/fhir/uv/ipa/STU1/) defines the expected capabilities of systems enabling patient authorised access to clinical records via a FHIR-based API.
-It provides two primary capability statements:
+It includes two capability statements:
 - [International Patient Access Client CapabilityStatement](https://hl7.org/fhir/uv/ipa/STU1/CapabilityStatement-ipa-client.html) that describes the basic rules for the International Patient Access client actor that initiates a data access request to and retrieves patient data from an IPA Responder.
 - [International Patient Access Server CapabilityStatement](https://hl7.org/fhir/uv/ipa/STU1/CapabilityStatement-ipa-server.html) that describes the basic rules for the International Patient Access server actor that is responsible for providing responses to queries submitted by International Patient Access requestors.

 ##### Additional requirements
-The following IPA capability statements introduce additional conformance expectations.
-Implementers are advised to note that some code changes may be required to for full compliance.
+The following IPA capability statements introduce additional conformance expectations defined in IPA capability statements.
+Implementers are advised to note that some code changes may be required to ensure full compliance.

 ##### IPA Client CapabilityStatement additional requirements
 <table border="1" style="width: 100%; margin: auto; border-collapse: collapse;">